Lot Tracking Guide

 With lot tracking, you can split inventory across multiple fulfillment distribution centers and still be able to comply with FDA regulations.
 For instance, if you partner with a third-party logistics (3PL) company like ShipBob, you can assign a number to a batch of inventory so that they are stored separately.
 This helps to ensure that right items are being stored properly, fulfilled correctly, and easily traceable.

-How ShipBob uses lot tracking within their supply chain system
+3 ways ShipBob uses lot tracking within their supply chain system

 ShipBob uses lot tracking to help ensure product quality during the fulfillment process.
 From ShipBob’s dashboard, you have the option to assign a lot number to specific items stored in our fulfillment centers.
-After we receive your warehouse receiving order (WRO), we will store the items in separate locations, according to their lot number.
-You can learn more about our lot tracking process here.

 Our lot feature allows you to separate items based on their lot numbers.
 When you send us a lot item, we will not store it with other non-lot items, or other lots of the same item.